Definitions

 • Consent to one form of sexual activity does not imply consent to other forms of sexual activity.

-• Consent at one time does not imply consent to another time.
+• Consent at one time does not imply consent at another time.
+A current or previous intimate relationship is not sufficient to constitute consent.

 • The existence of consent is based on the totality of the circumstances evaluated from the perspective of a reasonable person in the same or similar circumstances, including the context in which the alleged misconduct occurred and any similar or previous patterns.